kingjbradz/JordanBradley_T1A3/README.md

 #####***Create section***

 **5a)**
-After typing in 'create' in the options section, the contents of the 'chore types' CSV file is output, followed by a message asking the user what extra item they'd like to create.
+After selecting 'create' in the options section, the contents of the 'chore types' CSV file is output, followed by a message asking the user what extra item they'd like to create.

 **5b)**
 The user then inputs the title of the new chore type they wish to enter.